-Students are expected to attend each Thursday class starting on 1/19 through 3/7 and on 4/25.
-Class may be in D210, a computer lab and/or nursing lab.
+Students are expected to attend each class.
+Class may be in A216, a computer lab and/or nursing lab.
 It is expected that the student will also log onto Blackboard Learn and use the learning tools.

-Starting on 3/14 class activities will be on Blackboard Learn.
-Students will be expected to participate each week from 3/14 through 5/15.
+Starting on 11/1 class activities will be on Blackboard Learn.
+Students will be expected to participate each week for online work.
 (Pretend you are taking a ground course that you must attend at certain times.
 That will help you to maintain consistency and not procrastinate.)